TiCaLiBrO/Trillidium/root/learning/tutorials/trillia/variables/sepalinfo.md

 You will learn: How to reassign variables once they have already been given a value.

 > [!CAUTION]
-> The page beyond this point is currently under rework.
+> Beyond this point is currently under rework.
 > Use this resource at your own risk.

 ## Lesson 5